RecordedFuture-ProfessionalServices/psengine/docs/modules/analyst_notes.md

 An analyst note is a note that is either:

 - written and published by someone in your organization via the Recorded Future portal or the Recorded Future API,
-- written and published by the Recorded Future Insikt team.
+- written and published by the [Recorded Future Insikt Team](https://www.recordedfuture.com/research/insikt-group).

 See the [**API Reference**](../api/analyst_notes/note_mgr.md) for internal details of the module.